 British composer of mostly orchestral, chamber and piano works that have been performed throughout the world; he is also active as a conductor.

 Prof. Benjamin studied piano privately with Marguerite Tury from 1967–74 and wrote his first composition at age nine.
-He studied composition and piano privately with Peter Gellhorn in London from 1974–76 and then composition with Olivier Messiaen and piano with Yvonne Loriod at the Conservatoire National Supérieur de Musique de Paris from 1976–78.
-He finished his studies in composition with Alexander Goehr at King's College Cambridge from 1978–82, where he earned his BMus.
+He studied composition and piano privately with Peter Gellhorn in London from 1974–76, then studied composition with Olivier Messiaen and piano with Yvonne Loriod at the Conservatoire National Supérieur de Musique de Paris from 1976–78.
+He studied composition with Alexander Goehr at King's College Cambridge from 1978–82, where he earned his BMus.

 As a conductor, he has led premières of works by Niccolò Castiglioni, Unsuk Chin, Alexander Goehr, Gérard Grisey, György Ligeti, Magnus Lindberg, Tristan Murail, and Wolfgang Rihm.
 He served as principal guest-artist of the Hallé Orchestra in Manchester from 1993–96 and regularly conducts Ensemble Modern and the London Sinfonietta.

-Prof. Benjamin is also active in other positions.
-He was initially active as a pianist.
-His specialties included his own works and music by Fryderyk Chopin, Claude Debussy, Olivier Messiaen, Wolfgang Amadeus Mozart, Maurice Ravel, and Robert Schumann.
+He is also active in other positions.
+He was initially active as a pianist, with special affinities for music by Fryderyk Chopin, Claude Debussy, Olivier Messiaen, Wolfgang Amadeus Mozart, Maurice Ravel, and Robert Schumann.
 He worked as a researcher at IRCAM in Paris from 1984–87 and co-founded the Wet Ink Festival with the San Francisco Symphony Orchestra in 1992 and the Meltdown Festival in London in 1993.
-He also served as an advisor to the series Sounding the Century for BBC Radio 3 from 1996–99 and as composer-in-residence to the Deutsches Symphonie-Orchester Berlin in 2004–05.
+He later served as an advisor to the series Sounding the Century for BBC Radio 3 from 1996–99 and as composer-in-residence to the Deutsches Symphonie-Orchester Berlin in 2004–05.

 He taught composition at the Royal College of Music in London from 1985–2001, where he was the Prince Consort Professor of Composition from 1994–2001.
 He has taught as Henry Purcell Professor of Composition at King's College London since 2001.
 He also led the faculty of composition at the Tanglewood Music Festival in 2000.